Queen Charlotte and Transatlantic Women's Intellectual Networks

 OI Books: The Emergence of a Field

-Today’s post is part of our series marking the 75th anniversary of the Omohundro Institute by exploring the OI books that have had an impact on a scholar’s life. by Anna Mae Duane I had just finished an exhilarating but exhausting first year at the University of Connecticut and was petrified about turning my dissertation into a book.
+Today’s post is part of our series marking the 75th anniversary of the Omohundro Institute by exploring the OI books that have had an impact on a scholar’s life.
+I had just finished an exhilarating but exhausting first year at the University of Connecticut and was petrified about turning my dissertation into a book.
 It had been an incredible stroke of luck to land at UConn, and it seemed particularly miraculous in light of how my dissertation project had perplexed many of the hiring committees I had met the previous year.
 My work focused on how the visceral emotional response to child-victims worked as a political force in colonial and early republican America.
 In 2003, few people in early American studies saw children as something that could or should be analyzed.
 How, I was asked again and again, could the early American child be a historically legible factor in political theory and action?
 Children were too innocent, too incompetent, and (perhaps most important for someone who needed to land a peer-reviewed book contract within the next three years) too inaccessible to write about with any real rigor.
 Read More

 Read More